B-Mags/Creative-Writing/Creative Writing Samples.md

-### Voice is important.
-So is pastiche.
-So are literary devices.
-### Here are some samples of my work.
+### Here are some samples of my creative writing, organized by style/devices.

 # Literary Fiction